hofstee/shale/README.md

 `{signal_name}.csv` in the test directory of the application.

 To generate VCD or SAIF files using these CSV files as input,

+## Troubleshooting

+### `AttributeError: Can not find Root Handle (...)`

+This is an issue related to cocotb as far as I can tell.
+If your `TOPLEVEL` in the Makefile is specified to be a top level design unit, then try `make clean` and make again to see if that helps.
+Otherwise, you may need to modify the Verilog so that the module you want to test is a top level module in the design (i.e. there are no modules that instantiate it in any of the files you include in the Makefile).